 The Colonies of Benevolence

-A bold idea to provide for the poor
+A bold idea for taking care of the poor

-Johannes van den Bosch founded the Society of Benevolence in 1818 to offer the poor a better way of life in the Kingdom of the Netherlands (which at the time included Belgium).
-King Willem I supported his initiative, and seven colonies were built: Frederiksoord, Wilhelminaoord and Veenhuizen in the province of Drenthe, Ommerschans and Willemsoord in the province of Overijssel, and Wortel and Merksplas in Belgium.
-At their highest occupancy, more than 11,000 people lived in these colonies in the Netherlands in the mid-19th century.
+Johannes van den Bosch founded the Society of Benevolence in 1818 to offer the poor a better life in the Kingdom of the Netherlands, which then also included Belgium.
+King Willem I supported his initiative and seven colonies were built: Frederiksoord, Wilhelminaoord and Veenhuizen in Drenthe, Ommerschans and Willemsoord in Overijssel, and Wortel and Merksplas in Belgium.

-The colonies remain an important part of Dutch history and visiting them is a thought-provoking experience.
-In Frederiksoord, the first colony established in 1818, you can visit the immersive Museum De Proefkolonie, which is dedicated to life in the area.
-You can also take the Kolonie Express to explore the streets, schools and gardens while riding in electric vehicles.
+The first colony was founded in Frederiksoord in 1818, and you can visit Museum De Proefkolonie to find out about life in this area.
+You can also board the Kolonie Express and explore the streets, schools, and gardens in an electric vehicle.

-Deepen the experience at Ommerschans, the first of the unfree colonies in which the original asylum was demolished.
-Take the ‘Old footprints in Ommerschans’ walking tour, where the open landscape contrasts with the fenced-off farm area, and visit the cemetery of anonymously buried former inhabitants.
+Deepen your experience in Ommerschans, the first of the penal colonies where the original asylum was demolished.
+Follow the circular walk 'Oude voetafdrukken in Ommerschans’ (Old footprints in Ommerschans) where the open landscape contrasts with the fenced farm area, and visit the cemetery where residents received anonymous burials.

 The development of the colonies had a major impact on modern social welfare policies in the Netherlands, including compulsory schooling, care homes for the elderly, and even health insurance.
 In short, there is much to learn from the Colonies of Benevolence and their pursuit of more equality in society.
 Many Dutch people have close links with the colonies, as it is estimated that 1 in 16 citizens has one or more ancestors who lived and worked in the colonies.